 - Divide the stew evenly between two two-cup oven-safe cups or bowls or four one-cup oven-safe cups or bowls.

 - Slice the potatoes into thick discs and arrange them on top of the stew in each bowl.
 Try to completely cover the stew with the potato slices.
 It’s fine if you have two layers of potatoes.

 - Top each serving with a sprig or two each of parsley and thyme, a couple of thin pats of Irish butter, salt and pepper.

 - Cover each bowl with parchment and then foil.
 Place on a try to catch any spills, and bake for an hour.

 - Take off parchment and foil and broil until the potatoes brown in spots, about 3-5 minutes.

 - Allow stew to cool for ten minutes before serving.

-Have a wonderful St. Patrick’s Day, and enjoy the Ballymaloe Irish Stew for Two!
+Have a wonderful St. Patrick’s Day, and enjoy the Irish Stew, friends!

 Thanks so much for spending some time with me today.
 Take care, and have a lovely day.

 What are my qualifications to teach you baking and pastry?
 As a former working pastry chef and special educator, I marry my passions for both teaching and for baking into explaining techniques, methods, and developing the best possible recipes.
 For more info, you can read more about me.